CloudKlass/AVD/Instructions/Labs_EntraID/01_LAB_Deploy_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

   |NAT gateway name|az140-natgw|
   |Region|The name of the Azure region where you want to deploy the Azure Virtual Desktop environment|

-1.On the Outbound IP tab, select + Add public IP addresses or prefixes On the Manage public IP addresses and prefixes page, select Create a public IP address, accept the default name and select OK then save
+1. On the Outbound IP tab, select + Add public IP addresses or prefixes
+1. On the Manage public IP addresses and prefixes page, select Create a public IP address, accept the default name and select OK then save

 1. On the Networking tab from the Virtual Network drop down menu select az140-vnet11, in the Select specific subnets select hp1-Subnet

 1. Select Review + Create and Create